Themify Review – A Diverse, Versatile and Highly-Capable WordPress Theme Shop

 Finding a Theme

-Compared with some WordPress clubs, the Themify collection feels relatively small — consisting of 50 themes to date.
-However, the themes have distinct styles, look great, and are built to high specifications.
+Compared with some WordPress clubs, the Themify collection feels relatively small — consisting of 42 themes to date.
+However, the themes have distinct styles, look great and are built to high specifications.

 Because of the smaller number, Themify doesn’t require extensive search functionality.
 The themes are listed in order of popularity, with a one-click demo available for each — so you don’t have to click through to the theme’s product page.

-Before buying a theme, it’s also worth clicking through to the product page.
+Before buying a theme, it’s also worth clicking through to its product page.
 Themify has made these very useful, providing loads of information about each theme’s features.

 Want to see how a Themify theme looks?
 No problem.
-In this section, I’m going to run through the five most popular themes.
+In this section, I’m going to run through five of the most popular.

-Ultra is Themify’s multi-purpose, all-rounder theme.
-Its flexibility means it can be used to build any type of website in any niche — as demonstrated by the 32 demo websites.
+Its flexibility means it can be used to build any type of website in any niche — as demonstrated by the 33-plus pre-built demo websites.
 The theme relies heavily on the Builder, and comes packed with customization options — from layouts and colors to fonts.
 If you’re looking for the most versatile theme in the Themify catalog, this is it.

-As the name implies, Landing is a dedicated landing page theme (one we took an in-depth look at when it came out in a previous post).
+As the name implies, Landing is a dedicated landing page theme.
 As such, the layout is relatively simple, because the aim is to collect as many email addresses as possible — or whatever goal you’re targeting.
 The theme comes with five header options, giving you the opportunity to craft your perfect landing page.
 It also supports more than 25 templates, giving you a range of starting points you can use for inspiration.

 Another beautiful theme from Themify, Split gets its name from the eye-catching ‘splitting’ animations you can see when scrolling down the page.
 The split effect also makes it an effective way of displaying comparisons side by side.
 The theme supports a Pinterest-style portfolio, too, with useful filter functionality to help visitors find the content they want.

 And, talking of modules, the Themify Builder comes loaded with options and functionalities.
-This includes maps, galleries, call-to-action buttons, and sliders — meaning you can uninstall several surplus-to-requirement plugins.
-There is also near-unlimited customization options, plus more than 60 stylish animations you can apply to individual modules.
+This includes maps, galleries, call-to-action buttons and sliders — meaning you can uninstall several surplus-to-requirement plugins.
+There are also near-unlimited customization options, plus more than 60 stylish animations you can apply to individual modules.

 - Image Pro — add filters, overlays and animations to your images.